-11 Recommendations 10-15, pp. 147f
+11 Recommendations 10-15, pp. 147

-- 3.1.5 Different models are emerging for developing the new Christian communities which it is envisaged will be recognised through a Bishop's Mission Order.
-These include (but are not restricted to): - a team of lay volunteers beginning a new venture which develops into a Christian community.
-Several of these volunteers may over time be appropriately recognised or authorised by the Bishop to the exercise of particular ministries.; - a paid lay worker (most commonly a youth worker) seeing a new congregation grow as part of his or her ministry and developing a leadership and ministry team within that congregation.
+- a team of lay volunteers beginning a new venture which develops into a Christian community.
+Several of these volunteers may over time be appropriately recognised or authorised by the Bishop to the exercise of particular ministries; - a paid lay worker (most commonly a youth worker) seeing a new congregation grow as part of his or her ministry and developing a leadership and ministry team within that congregation.
 In time the lay worker may be authorised or licensed to recognised ministry within the new venture.
-This may include ordination as deacon or priest after appropriate selection and training; - a Church Army Evangelist, or ordained minister [or pioneer lay minister] being appointed to begin a new community (such as a network church for young adults across a town) and drawing together a team of volunteers.
+This may include ordination as deacon or priest after appropriate selection and training; - a Church Army Evangelist, ordained minister, or pioneer lay minister being appointed to begin a new community (such as a network church for young adults across a town) and drawing together a team of volunteers.